tytydraco/yessleep/out/911_Transcript_The_Pretty_Room.md

 ***Responding officers uncovered a door in a woodland hollow near \[REDACTED\].
 It led to an underground room containing the blood-stained clothes of the two victims and decomposing bone fragments belonging to Brian Smith.***

-***Forensics experts believed Timothy Brown’s remains had been removed.***
+***Forensics experts believe Timothy Brown’s remains had been removed from the scene of the crime.***

-***Brian Smith’s phone was also found in the room, and later testing would confirm it to be the same device used on dispatch calls with Louise Radcliffe, ruling out the possibility of an external caller fabricating the events transcribed above.***
+***A phone was found in the room.
+Testing would confirm it to be the same device used on dispatch calls between Brian Smith and Sarah Radcliffe, ruling out the possibility of an external caller fabricating the events transcribed above.***

 ***Inexplicably, though officers discovered Brian Smith’s corpse at 16:47pm, Radcliffe continued speaking with the victim until his phone ran out of battery at 19:09pm.
 Fellow officers corroborated Radcliffe’s story of the overlap between the phone call and the body’s discovery.***

-***After reading the full transcript, not included here, investigators were significantly interested in Brian Smith’s comment on the suspect’s obsession with the passage of time.***

-***Investigating officers have been unable to provide a rational explanation for conflicting evidence regarding the exact times and dates at which the events of this case took place.***
+***Investigators maintain a significant interest in the suspect’s frequent references to the passage of time.
+However, as of the present date, our department has been unable to provide a rational explanation for conflicting evidence regarding the times and dates at which the events of this case took place.***

 [X](https://www.reddit.com/r/dominiceagle)